JanMarvin/drat/index.md

 ## Binary builds

-Packages are known to build on MacOS too, but I do not own a Mac and thus have no way to provide Mac binaries.
+Binary builds for Mac OS are created via github action on github, but are untestet since I do not own a Mac and thus have no way to test Mac binaries.